Anroc/PAD-TFDAC-MACS/INSTALL.md

 mvn install -DskipTests
 ```

-If it fails remove the model android from the pom.xml.
+If it fails, remove the module `android` from the pom.xml.

 ## 3. Setting up native extension